UsabilityEngineering/ux-portfolio-fvaraenzo/j02/README.md

 The product featured some **affordance** with the dial, as I was able to understand its possible use before reading the documentation.

+A good example of using the product was when I was training Enzo to have a better recall.
+We would go out on a field and I would have a mile-long leash on him and the shock collar to help with the training.
+I would release him and he would run and play, then I would call to him expecting him to return on command.
+However, since he was training he would not come as quickly as I wanted but I would use the controller to give him a nick.
+The nick would then let him know that he has to return right away.

 The product had high **learnability** and was simple to understand.
 This made the product more **efficient** to get started with training and leave me with **satisfaction**.
 Enzo enjoyed the collar and was **satisfied** with the product as well.
 The product’s documentation made me feel that this product was **safe** and I highly recommend it to dog owners.